La Demajagua National Park: Slave plantation

 For many years, Ingenio La Demajagua was a sugar plantation, occupied by the slaves of the Céspedes family.
 Historically, the mill comprised 16 caballerías (about 540 hectares) of land, of which only three were under cultivation at the time of the Cry of Yara uprising.
 It originally produced molasses, not refined sugar, and was powered by a steam engine, the remnants of which remain visible at the site.

 Plaque depicting the Cry of Yara at the base of the monument to Carlos Manuel de Céspedes in Céspedes Park.
 The Bell of La Demajagua is depicted being rung on the left of the image.

 Cry of Yara

 On the morning of October 10, 1868, Miguel García Pavón, a trusted associate of Carlos Manuel de Céspedes, repeatedly struck the clapper against the bronze Bell of La Demajagua to summon both black and white Cubans in the surrounding area.
 That day, Carlos Manuel de Céspedes gathered his followers, freed his slaves, and declared: “Citizens, that sun you see rising over the Turquino summit comes to illuminate the first day of Cuba's freedom and independence...”
-This event came to be known as the Cry of Yara, marking the beginning of Cuba’s Ten Years’ War and the first "war cry," (Spanish: grito) for Cuban independence.
+This event came to be known as the Cry of Yara, beginning Cuba’s Ten Years’ War and the first "war cry," (Spanish: grito) for Cuban independence.

 The next day, the Cubans attacked and occupied the nearby town of Yara, having their numbers dwindled to only 12 men, until reinforcements arrived.